 The primary objectives of the Compensation Committee of our Board of Directors with respect to executive compensation are to attract, retain, and motivate the best possible executive talent.
 The focus is to tie short and long-term cash and equity incentives to achievement of measurable corporate and individual performance objectives, and to align executives' incentives with stockholder value creation.
-To achieve these objectives, the Compensation Committee has maintained, and continues to develop, compensation plans that tie a substantial portion of executives' overall compensation to our research, clinical, regulatory, commercial, and operational performance.
+To achieve these objectives, the Compensation Committee has maintained, and continues to develop, compensation plans that tie a substantial portion of executives' overall compensation to our research, clinical, regulatory, and operational performance.

 Each year since its initial engagement in 2007 by the Compensation Committee, based on management's recommendation, W.T.
 Haigh & Company, Inc., or W.T.
-Haigh, acompensation consulting firm with experience in evaluating public biopharmaceutical companies, has helped us collect and analyze data and to compare all components of our compensation program to the practices of peer companies, as well as data from companies represented in compensation survey data for national and regional companies in the biopharmaceutical industry.
+Haigh, a compensation consulting firm with experience in evaluating public biopharmaceutical companies, has helped us collect and analyze data and to compare all components of our compensation program to the practices of peer companies, as well as data from companies represented in compensation survey data for national and regional companies in the biopharmaceutical industry.
 Specifically, we reviewed the data obtained from Radford Biotechnology Surveys, or the Radford Survey, prepared by AON Consulting, Inc. from companies in its overall survey totals having a comparable number of employees as us, which we use in certain instances to validate data from the peer companies.
 Each year, we, together with W.T.
 Haigh, develop a list of peer companies based on several characteristics, including being publicly traded and operating in our industry with a similar market cap and reported research and development expenses, as well as being of comparable size, scientific focus, stage and geographic location to us.
-Prior to awarding any compensation to our named executive officers in 2010, we, with input from W.T.
+Prior to awarding any compensation to our named executive officers in 2011, we, with input from W.T.
 Haigh, developed the below list of peer companies.
-This group of peer companies consists of the same companies as our peer group developed in 2009, with the following exceptions: four companies were excluded in 2010 due to events or circumstances at those companies that resulted in our determination that those companies were no longer an appropriate source for compensation comparisons, and three other companies were identified and added in order to maintain the size of our peer group.
+Incorporated and Trubion Pharmaceuticals Inc.) were excluded in 2011 due to events or circumstances at those companies that resulted in our determination that those companies were no longer an appropriate source for compensation comparisons, and one other company (Zalicus Inc.) was identified and added in order to maintain the size of our peer group.

 - Allos Therapeutics, Inc.

 - Amicus Therapeutics, Inc.

 - Ardea Biosciences, Inc.

 - ARIAD Pharmaceuticals, Inc.

 - ArQule, Inc.

 - AVEO Pharmaceuticals, Inc.

-- CombinatoRx Incorporated

 - Cytokinetics, Inc.

 - Dyax Corp.

 - Geron Corporation

 - Idenix Pharmaceuticals, Inc.

 - ImmunoGen, Inc.

-- Immunomedics, Inc.
+- · Immunomedics, Inc.

 - Infinity Pharmaceuticals, Inc.

 - Momenta Pharmaceuticals, Inc.

 - Novavax, Inc.

 - Osiris Therapeutics, Inc.

 - Pain Therapeutics, Inc.

 - Pharmasset, Inc.

 - ProGenics Pharmaceuticals, Inc.

 - Rigel Pharmaceuticals, Inc.

 - Sangamo BioSciences, Inc.

-- Trubion Pharmaceuticals Inc.

-- Vical Incorporated
+- · Vical Incorporated

+- Zalicus Inc.